AFX Studio was founded by David Leroy Anderson and his father, Lance Anderson, almost 30 years ago.

 David's portfolio includes all the zombie F/X in Zack Snyder’s 2004 “Dawn of The Dead,” all make-up F/X for the horror film “Asylum,” directed by David Ellis, and “Dead Silence,” directed by James Wan.
 In 2005, David designed, created and applied the looks of all the boxers in Ron Howard’s “Cinderella Man” (2005).
 For this work he and his father, Lance, received an Academy Award™ nomination.

 Since 2014 David and AFX Studio have ventured into TV and have been working on the American Horror Story series.
-David has been nominated for multiple Emmys for his work on American Horror Story, winning in 2015 for Outstanding Prosthetic Makeup for a Series, Limited Series, Movie or a Special.
+David has been nominated for multiple Emmys for his work on American Horror Story, winning in 2015 (Freak Show) and 2017 (Roanoke) for Outstanding Prosthetic Makeup for a Series, Limited Series, Movie or a Special.